Globular weak $\omega$-categories as models of a type theory

 \paragraph{The syntactic category of $\Glob$.} We now characterize the syntactic category of $\Glob$.
-This is an important step in studying the models of the theory, since understanding precisely the syntactic category gives a good insight on the functors mapping out of it.
-Interestingly, in all the case we study here, it always turn out that the syntactic category is a dual to the finitely generated objects that we are studying.
-This is in accordance with the Gabriel-Ülmer duality~\cite{gabriel2006lokal}.
-In order to prove this result, we introduce a functor that we denote $V$ (the $V$ stands for ``variable''), that we describe as follows \begin{defi} We define a functor $V : \Syn{\Glob} \to \op{\FinGSet}$, which to any context $\Gamma = (x_i:A_i)$, then associates
+This is an important step in order to study the models of the theory, since understanding precisely the syntactic category gives good insights on the functors mapping out of it.
+Interestingly, in all the cases we study here, it always turn out that the syntactic category is dual to the category of finitely presented objects that we are studying, in accordance with the Gabriel-Ülmer duality~\cite{gabriel2006lokal}.
+In order to prove this result, we introduce a functor that we denote $V$ (the $V$ stands for ``variable''), that we describe as follows.